Submission Preparation Checklist

 Editors firstly check each manuscript for compliance with the journal standards.

 All original scientific papers which might be published in Geologia Croatica are then reviewed internationally.
-Authors are requested to propose 3 or 4 potential competent reviewers for the manuscript.
+Authors are welcome to propose 3 or 4 potential competent reviewers for the manuscript.

 The duration of the reviewing process is variable, depending on numerous factors.
 We will do our best do reduce it as much as possible.
 However, typically the entire process from submission of the first version of the manuscript to publication takes 5 to 10 months, and careful adherence to this guide for contributors will usually significantly decrease the duration of this process.